Libya rebels advance west of Tripoli

 Government forces had fortified their position at Bir Shuaib with about 10 two-tonne concrete barriers and sand berms.
 Scattered around were two green blankets, tarpaulin for a tent, a packet of marmalade and some grapes.

-Left by the berm was a portrait of Gaddafi with the words: "Leader of the world."
+Left by the berm was a portait of Gaddafi with the words: "Leader of the world."

 A copy of Gaddafi's Green Book -- his work setting out his views on government and philosophy -- lay nearby.
 The pages of the book had been torn out by someone, leaving only the cardboard covers.

-Pamphlets from pro-government Muslim clerics, criticising the rebels, had also been left behind by the retreating troops.
+Pamphlets from pro-government Muslim clerics, criticizing the rebels, had also been left behind by the retreating troops.

 (Editing by Douglas Hamilton and Peter Graff)